Xavier Becerra: Medicare drug price negotiations

+Additional matters

+Becerra has overseen one of the biggest reform efforts of sub-agencies in HHS's history, including at the Food and Drug Administration and the Centers for Disease Control and Prevention.

-Becerra has been widely criticized as health and human services secretary for being absent in the public eye during the pandemic, for being responsible for confusing messaging by federal public health authorities and for the subsequent loss of public trust, and for his passive management style while serving as secretary, with some administration officials, public health experts, and scientists calling for him to improve his performance or step aside; his defenders said he was given an unclear role as secretary.
-Becerra was similarly criticized following his agency's response to the 2022 monkeypox outbreak amid issues with health policy communication and what was widely considered a slow response; White House officials said that Becerra sought to scapegoat the states to avoid criticism rather than take responsibility for the subpar response.
+Becerra has been criticized as health and human services secretary for being absent in the public eye during the pandemic, for confusing messaging by federal public health authorities and for the subsequent loss of public trust, and for his collaborative management style while serving as secretary; his defenders said he was given an unclear role as secretary.
+Becerra was similarly criticized following his agency's response to the 2022 monkeypox outbreak amid issues with health policy communication and what was widely considered a slow response; White House officials said that Becerra sought to scapegoat the states rather than take responsibility for the subpar response.

-On October 6, 2022, Becerra was tasked by President Biden with expeditiously reviewing the Schedule I classification of Cannabis.
+On October 6, 2022, Becerra was tasked by President Biden with expeditiously reviewing the Schedule I classification of cannabis.

+In 2023, Becerra rejected cancer patients’ petition to use a law which allows HHS regulators to rescind exclusive patent protections for government-developed drugs making them more available to the generic market.

+In 2023, The New York Times published investigations regarding immigrant child laborers who were working in violation of child labor laws across the U.S. According to the Times' reports, "Again and again, veteran government staffers and outside contractors told the Health and Human Services Department, including in reports that reached Secretary Xavier Becerra, that children appeared to be at risk".
+The U.S. Department of Health and Human Services is responsible for the welfare of these children.

 Personal life

 Becerra is married to physician Carolina Reyes, and they have three daughters.
 He is a member of the Inter-American Dialogue think tank, based in Washington, D.C.
 Becerra is Roman Catholic.

+In 2025, Politico reported on a scheme in which Becerra's closest aides, including his chief of staff, had siphoned money from his campaign accounts for years.
+The total amount was reported to be $225,000 over two years.
+Although Becerra was not accused of wrongdoing, Politico reported that he was facing scrutiny as to how he had not known about the situation until federal investigators approached him.
+Becerra had previously faced criticism for suspected campaign finance violations - in 2024, it had been reported that he was paying $10,000 a month for campaign reporting from a dormant state account, an apparent Hatch Act violation.
+Becerra stated that the expenditures were for account maintenance, which political experts stated to be "a very high cost to pay."